GRIDAPPSD/GOSS-GridAPPS-D/docs/source/installing_gridappsd/prereq.rst

 apt upgrade -y

-GridAPPS-D Dependencies   use apt install for all of these
+GridAPPS-D Dependencies -  Use apt install for the following dependencies

 -	vim
 -	Git